Have you ever wondered why your posts are not being shared by your readers?

 This is the most important thing.

-If you know what to write about (so what your audience want from you),then you’re halfway there).Also, be sure to use a language that is appropriate for your readers (normally, the easier the better).
+If you know what to write about (so what your audience want from you), to produce then you’re halfway there).Also, be sure to use a language that is appropriate for your readers (normally, the easier the better).

 Remember to cure your writing so that it is free from errors of any type.

-When you create your content, consider to produce something that is really worth reading.
+When you create your content, producing something that is really worth reading.

 Solve your readers problems, give suggestions, tips, guide.